Aktion Gitter

-Aktion Gitter was a "mass arrest action" by the Gestapo which took place in Nazi Germany between 22 and 23 August 1944.
+Aktion Gitter /de/ was a "mass arrest action" by the Gestapo which took place in Nazi Germany between 22 and 23 August 1944.
 It came just over a month after the failed attempt to assassinate the country's leader, Adolf Hitler, on 20 July 1944.
 The programme targeted former officials and members of mainstream centre and left-wing "Bourgeois" parties from the period of democratic government that were declared illegal after January 1933.
 Those arrested included Social Democrats and trades unionists, Liberals, Communists and Bavarian People's Party members, along with members of the old centre parties.

-The name
+Name

-Aktion Gitter was the official title used by the government, but these events are also sometimes identified in sources as Aktion Gewitter or Aktion Himmler.
-"Gewitter" is a German word for a "thunder storm" and Heinrich Himmler was a senior member of the government whose areas of responsibility included policing and a wide range of other matters administered in his capacity as Minister of the Interior.
+Aktion Gitter was the official title used by the government, but these events are also sometimes identified in sources as Aktion Gewitter ('thunderstorm') or Aktion Himmler; Heinrich Himmler was a senior member of the government whose areas of responsibility included policing and a wide range of other matters administered in his capacity as Minister of the Interior.

-The word "Gitter" can be translated into English as "grille" or "lattice": in the context of Aktion Gitter it refers to putting people "behind bars".
-The term had already been officially used before, in connection with a mass arrest overnight of more than 4,000 people that had taken place in the Protectorate of Bohemia and Moravia on 16 March 1939, in connection with completion of the German takeover in what had previously been the western part of Czechoslovakia.
+Gitter can be translated into English as "grille" or "lattice": in the context of the Aktion it refers to putting people "behind bars".
+The term had already been officially used before, in connection with a mass arrest overnight of more than 4,000 people that had taken place in Bohemia and Moravia on 16 March 1939, in connection with the completion of the German takeover in what had previously been the western part of Czechoslovakia.